 Donations and gifts may be made to the Friend of the Chattanooga Public Library or directly to the Chattanooga Public Library.
 Examples of donations: Memorial books, monetary donations to the Friends of the Chattanooga Public Library or the Friends’ Endowment Fund, used books and other donated materials for the library collection, book sales, and membership dues.
 These donations are all tax-deductible.

 Want to honor someone on a special occasion, commemorate a notable event, or memorialize a friend or family member?
 The library accepts monetary donations for the purchase of library materials in memory or honor of individuals.
 Commemorative bookplates are placed in the books on request and notification is sent to the family of the deceased or the honoree acknowledging the donation.
 More information is available here, or you may call the Main Library at 424-341-3625

 Donations to the library or the Friends of Chattanooga Public Library organization may be made at any time and in any amount.
 These gifts are used for additional library materials and programming beyond the limit of the library's regular operating budget.

 Please include the following donation form to ensure that your gift goes to the

-Donations can also be made through PayPal click on button above.
+Donations can also be made through PayPal click on the donate button above.

 Friends of the Chattanooga Public Library is guaranteeing that the library will continue to flourish for another 100 years.
 With the help of the Community Foundation of Greater Chattanooga, the Friends of the Chattanooga Public Library organization has established the library’s first endowment fund.

 An endowment fund works like a permanent savings account.
 The amount you give, which is the principal, is never spent.
 Only the interest income is spent.
 Gifts to an endowment fund are tax deductible under federal and state law.